Yuanhao-JIANG/configs/README.md

-# arch_configs
+# configs
-Some of my Arch Linux home directory config files
+Some of my Linux home directory config files